Resources

 Grandmothers Growing Goodness lives and works in the Western Arctic, advocating for clean air, clean water and healthy livelihoods.
 Here are some main issues we are following right now.

-NEW: The Biden Administration’s New Western Arctic Rules Will Help Protect Indigenous Communities and Cultures
+The Biden Administration’s Western Arctic Rules Helped Protect Indigenous Communities and Cultures

-NEW: Grandmothers Growing Goodness Launches New TV, Digital Ad Campaign Thanking Biden For Strengthening Protections for America’s Arctic.
+Grandmothers Growing Goodness Launched a TV, Digital Ad Campaign Thanking Biden For Strengthening Protections for America’s Arctic.
 Read press release.

 Public Comments on Arctic Issues